 Role

-Dr Richard Watkins is a Senior Lecturer at the Nottingham Law School.
-At NLS Richard teaches Trusts, Land and International, European and Comparative Law on the undergraduate LLB programmes.
-Richard is deputy course leader of the Postgraduate Diploma in Law and teaches the Law of Trusts module on that course.
-Richard is also module leader for GDL research projects.
+Dr Richard Watkins is a Senior Lecturer at Nottingham Law School.
+Richard is deputy course leader of the Postgraduate Diploma in Law courses, and is module leader of the Law of Trusts module.
+Richard is module leader for Land Law on undergraduate LLB programmes, and has previously taught Law of Trusts and International, European Union, and Comparative Law at this level.

 Career overview